Mr. Newell Rhymes with School, Cool, and Cruel

 The test questions come from the quiz questions; consequently, the tests are retakes of quizzes; therefore, there will not be retake of quizzes!

-To retake a test the students will have to the second Tuesday after the test to complete a retake study guide.
-For example: the test is on a Thursday; the study guide would not be due on Tuesday, it would be due on the following Tuesday.
-If a student properly completes the study guide, the student will have earned the opportunity to retake the test!
+To retake a test the students will have two weeks after the test to complete a retake study guide.
+If a student properly completes the study guide within the two week post-test time period, the student will have earned the opportunity to retake the test!
 Just by properly completing the study guide on time, the test will be raised to a minimum of a C, and should a student get a higher grade, that grade will count up to 100%!
 If the study guide is turned in late, the test will be raised to a C-, and no retake will occur.